 1940 Ethel Waters and the Katherine Dunham dancers are featured in the Vernon Duke/John Latouche musical Cabin in the Sky, with choreography by George Balanchine.
 It runs 156 performances at the Martin Beck Theatre.

 1992 David Mamet's new play, Oleanna, opens at the Orpheum Theatre.
-The play has exceptional advance sales of $200,000, an amount especially healthy for an off-Broadway production.
-Rebecca Pidgeon is the girl who accuses her professor, played by William H. Macy, of sexual harassment in this show, which runs 513 performances.
+The play has exceptional advance sales of $200,000, an amount especially healthy for an Off-Broadway production.
+Rebecca Pidgeon is the girl who accuses her professor, played by William H. Macy, of sexual harassment in the show, which runs 513 performances.

 1995 After being absent from the Broadway stage for nearly 35 years, Julie Andrews returns in Victor/Victoria, the Blake Edwards, Leslie Bricusse, and Henry Mancini musical.
 The original film version, in 1982, was directed by Edwards, as is the Broadway production.
 Tony Roberts and Michael Nouri star in the gender-bending musical, which has additional music by Frank Wildhorn.
-The show runs 734 performances, eventually starring both Liza Minnelli and Raquel Welch.
+The show runs 734 performances, with the title role later taken on by Liza Minnelli and Raquel Welch.

 2001 Pop crooner Harry Connick, Jr. makes his debut as a Broadway composer with the musical Thou Shalt Not, directed and choreographed by Susan Stroman, which opens a limited run through January 6, 2002.